-To recreate the industrial-luxe aesthetic for your home, scroll through for some tips and inspiration.
+To recreate the for your home, scroll through our Pinterest-approved gallery for some tips and inspiration.